JETSCAPE/SummerSchool2022/Jul28_Hydro/README.md

   </IS>
 ```

 Take a look at the document of `Trento3D` ([Link](https://github.com/Duke-QCD/trento3d)) and try to tune these parameters, then modify the Jupyter notebook for our first exercise; see if you can plot pseudo-rapidity distribution of charged particle multiplicity and rapidity distributions of identified particles.
+Then you can make a comparison to some experimetnal measurements.